jetannenbaum/esperanzaSTEM/docs/micropython/install.md

 - Copy the downloaded uf2 file onto the RPI-RP2 drive

-- The Pico should reboot an be ready to use.
+- The Pico should reboot and be ready to use.

 - The PRI-RP2 drive will no longer be visiable on your computer.